a8cteam51/internet-archive-wayback-machine-link-fixer/readme.txt

 Yes, you can enable the Auto Archiver and this will create new snapshots every time you make changes.

 = What happens to broken links? =
-When we find a broken link, we update the src on the fly, this will mean the base content is not edited and remains as created.
+When we find a broken link, we update the src on the fly; this means the base content is not edited and remains as created.

 = How long does this take? =
 This all depends on how many links there are within your content.
 This is all handled in the background but can take many weeks if a site has thousands of links.
-It is best used as tool you setup and leave running in the background.
+It is best used as a tool you setup and leave running in the background.

 = Does this add lots of overhead to my site? =
 As this is all processed behind the scenes, in custom tables it should not add any noticeable overhead to your site.

 = Do I need an archive.org api key? =
-While you dont need one, it will grately increase the number of snapshots you can create in a day.
+While you don't need one, it will greatly increase the number of snapshots you can create in a day.

-= What happens if the Internet Archive goes offline = If the Internet Archive services go offline, the link fixer will delay all processes by 24hrs and try again later.
+= What happens if the Internet Archive goes offline? = If the Internet Archive services go offline, the link fixer will delay all processes by 24 hours and try again later.

+= How often are my own posts updated when auto archive is active? = Existing content is sent to the Wayback Machine in batch when the plugin is activated, then again every 30 days (by default, but can be changed).
+New content is sent to be archived shortly after it is published.
+Updates to existing content also trigger updates to be sent to the Wayback Machine.

 == Changelog ==